Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for noisy stochastic mini-batch gradient descent

 \subsection{Privacy dynamics under shuffle and partition}

-"Shuffling and partitioning" is a commonly used batch generation scheme in implementations of DP-SGD in current privacy libaries, such as ~\citet{tensorflowprivacy,yousefpour2021opacus} .
-By combining ~\cref{thm:strconvexsmooth} and privacy amplification by shuffling analysis, we prove the following R\'enyi DP guarantee for \cref{alg:noisymBGD_shuffle}, under mini-batches $B^0,\cdots,B^{n/b-1}$ that are randomly shuffled partitions of $\{1,\cdots,n\}$, where each mini-batch contains $b$ indices.
+The ``shuffle and partition'' batch generation scheme is commonly used for practical DP-SGD implementations in privacy libraries~\cite{tensorflowprivacy,yousefpour2021opacus}.
+By using~\cref{thm:strconvexsmooth} and new bounds for the privacy amplification by shuffling in~\cref{alg:noisymBGD}, we prove the following R\'enyi DP guarantee.